All Music Styles

 As highest goal, to achieve the learning cycle, to show that, from now on, one has become an “artist”.

-The CANDIDS / The ARTISTS / FOLK-WORLD / JAZZ-FUSION
+CANDIDS / ARTISTS / FOLK-WORLD / STRINGS / JAZZ-FUSION

-Our most experienced students are invited (selected) to take the courses The ARTISTS (each Friday, from 21h to 22h), FOLK-WORLD Ensemble (each Saturday, from 10h to 11h), and/or JAZZ-FUSION Ensemble (Tuesday, every other week, from 20h to 22h).
+Our most experienced students are invited (selected) to take the courses The ARTISTS (each Friday, from 21h to 22h), FOLK-WORLD Ensemble (each Saturday, from 10h to 11h), STRINGS Ensemble (each Saturday, from 9h to 10h), and/or JAZZ-FUSION Ensemble (Tuesday, every other week, from 20h to 22h).
 The purpose of these courses is to be further trained at a professional level, as musicians who consciously use their individual talents to the benefit of the “team” work, on behalf of “the group.”

 The ARTISTS training includes the learning of various group and stage techniques such as Close Harmony, Musical Interactive Leadership, Accompaniment Practice, Arrangement/Improvisation/Composition, Band Coaching, Band Management, … The ARTISTS activities range from accompanying our other students on our OPUS-day (annual CLASS & JAZZ concert) or on their individual Stage Projects, to the creation of specific ARTISTS projects, concerts and shows.